SustainableCommunityDevelopmentHub/portal/README.md

 3. Start a docker machine:
         `docker-machine start default`

+You can now run `docker run hello-world` to test that docker is working correctly inside your docker machine.

 4. Run `docker-machine env default`.
 You will see instructions on how to create environment variable for you docker machine.
 Follow the instructions, and then also add the `EXPORT` commands into you .bash_profile so the environment variables will be set automatically in the future.

 5. Add the following line to your /etc/hosts file: